 Macro photography is a great way to explore the colors and textures of autumn, while also using unique points-of-view.

-Another way to get closer is simply zooming to a longer telephoto setting, or switching to a tele zoom lens.
+Another way to get closer is simply switching to a longer telephoto lens, or zooming to a longer focal length with a zoom lens.
 Telephotos are great for isolating parts of subjects, and they usually will throw your backgrounds beautifully out of focus.
-Try focusing close with that telephoto lens – with many of today’s zoom lenses, you can fill the frame with a single large leaf.
+Try focusing close with that telephoto lens — with many of today’s zoom lenses, you can fill the frame with a single large leaf.

-Out-of-focus backgrounds are a photographic effect you can heighten, or reduce, by controlling your aperture: wider apertures will result in a shallower range of focus, and soft backgrounds.
+Out-of-focus backgrounds are a photographic effect you can heighten, or reduce, by controlling your aperture: wider apertures will result in a shallower range of focus, and softer backgrounds.
 Smaller apertures will increase the range of focus, resulting in sharper backgrounds.
 You’ll need to make the creative choice depending on what, and how much of the background you want to see in the image.
+This is a perfect reason to switch to your camera’s Av (aperture-priority) exposure mode, if you’ve been using fully automatic exposure up to now.

-Shooting during the ‘magic’, or golden hour, generally during the first half-hour right after the sun rises in the morning, and the last half hour just before the sun sets at the end of the day.
-During these times, the quality of light is ideal for autumn landscape photography: the sunlight is naturally warm, rich, and golden-hued - further enhancing the colorful leaves.
-The angle of the sunlight is lower and more directional helping create enhanced textures and shapes using it as side-light, or increased depth if used as a backlight.
+One of the ideal times to shoot is during the ‘magic’, or golden hour, generally during the first half-hour right after the sun rises in the morning, and the last half hour just before the sun sets at the end of the day.
+During these times, the quality of light is ideal for autumn landscape photography: the sunlight is naturally warm, rich, and golden-hued — further enhancing the colorful leaves.
+The angle of the sunlight is lower and more directional, helping create enhanced textures and shapes using it as side-light, or increased depth if used as a backlight.

-The quality of magic-hour sunlight is more diffuse, with a pleasing contrast that is less likely to overexpose in the highlights, or underexpose in the shadows.
+The quality of magic-hour sunlight is more diffused, with a pleasing contrast that is less likely to overexpose in the highlights, or underexpose in the shadows.

 Shoot some back-lit pictures, with the sun coming toward the camera and shining through leaves.
 Back-lighting can really increase the rich color of fall foliage.
 Move the camera to use other leaves to block the sun and shade the lens in order to reduce or eliminate the lens flare.

 The second solution is to use the longest focal length on your zoom lens, or a long telephoto prime lens, to crop your frame tightly onto your main subject, and meter it in isolation from distracting elements in the scene that may otherwise confuse your meter.
-Then, reposition the lens/zoom out to the correct focal length for the best composition and plug in the right exposure.
+Use Auto Exposure Lock (press once on the rear button with the asterisk icon on Canon EOS SLRs) to hold that exposure in-place.
+Then, reposition the lens/zoom out to the correct focal length for the best composition, and shoot the picture.

 Once you find the perfect scene for your photos, consider how to not just capture the colors, but how to really make the most of them in a way that compliments your overall image.